Lithuanian schools in Voronezh: Teachers' courses

+The summer teachers' courses were held in June–July 1917.
+They were funded by a 8,500 ruble grant from the Tatiana Committee and used premises of the 2nd Boys' Gymnasium, whose principal was Jonas Yčas.
+The courses highlighted the need for further education for teachers.
+Therefore, it was decided to establish the Teachers' Institute.
+It was organized by Jonas Yčas with partial funding from the All-Russian Committee to Assist Victims of War.

+The institute admitted people who had completed other pedagogical education and had at least two years of teaching experience.
+It started lectures in late October 1917 with 50 students, including 19 guest students.
+The curriculum was based on an accelerated program of Russian teachers' institutes with added emphasis on the Lithuanian language.
+The Lithuanian language was taught by Jonas Jablonskis and Juozas Balčikonis for seven hours per week.
+Other classes included pedagogy, psychology, history, natural sciences, mathematics, Berlitz method for teaching languages, Russian and German languages, religion.
+The graduation ceremony was held on 27 April 1918.

 Student societies

 Students organized their own societies, most prominent of which were the Catholic Ateitis and the socialist Aušrininkai.
 Initially, they operated in secret, but became official organizations in summer 1917 and organized publication of their periodicals Ateities spinduliai and Aušrinė.

 Ateitis society was larger (about 400 students).
 It became more active in 1917 when priest Mykolas Krupavičius moved to Voronezh and became chaplain of the boys' gymnasium.
 Other prominent activists included Vytautas Endziulaitis and Leonas Bistras.
 Ateitis organized its first public conference in Voronezh on 2–13 June 1917.
 It discussed not only organizational issues related to Ateitis, but also many political issues related to Lithuania's political future and the upcoming Petrograd Seimas.

 Aušrininkai had about 200 members, including Balys Sruoga and Juozas Žiugžda.
 In 1917, they had a choir, string orchestra, and theater group.
-A small group, which included Julius Janonis and and became known as visuomenininkai, advocated a more violent revolution and splintered off from the main Aušrininkai group in December 1915.
-Antanas Sniečkus, future First Secretary of the Communist Party of Lithuania, was too young to join visuomenininkai but supported them.
+A small group, which included Julius Janonis and and became known as visuomenininkai, advocated a more violent revolution and splintered from the main Aušrininkai group in December 1915.
+Antanas Sniečkus, the future First Secretary of the Communist Party of Lithuania, was too young to join visuomenininkai but supported them.

 There was also a non-partisan group of about 80 students.
 They mimeographed newsletter Ugnelė and organized theater performances.

 The Lithuanian community in Voronezh organized various cultural events, including song concerts and theater performances.
 A noted concert took place on 19 February 1916.
 It included performances by a choir directed by Vincas Nacevičius as well as soloists Adelė Nezabitauskaitė-Galaunienė and Paulina Valavičiūtė.
 Theater performances increased after Petras Tarulis moved to Voronezh at the end of 1916.
 He established an amateur theater group Skudučiai, which included the actress Nelė Vosyliūtė.
 The group staged plays by Liudas Gira, Marcelinas Šikšnys, Charles Dickens at the city theater.